TK Solver: History

-Invented by Milos Konopasek in the late 1970s and initially developed in 1982 by Software Arts, the company behind VisiCalc, TK Solver was acquired by Universal Technical Systems in 1984 after Software Arts fell into financial difficulty and was sold to Lotus Software.
-Konopasek's goal in inventing the TK Solver concept was to create a problem solving environment in which a given mathematical model built to solve a specific problem could be used to solve related problems (with a redistribution of input and output variables) with minimal or no additional programming required: once a user enters an equation, TK Solver can evaluate that equation as is—without isolating unknown variables on one side of the equals sign.
+Invented by Milos Konopasek in the late 1970s and initially developed in 1982 by Software Arts, the company behind VisiCalc, Konopasek's goal in inventing the TK Solver concept was to create a problem solving environment in which a given mathematical model built to solve a specific problem could be used to solve related problems (with a redistribution of input and output variables) with minimal or no additional programming required: once a user enters an equation, TK Solver can evaluate that equation as is—without isolating unknown variables on one side of the equals sign.

+TK Solver was sold through regional distributors, Software Arts's own sales in the northeast United States, and Digital Equipment Corporation for the DEC Professional and DEC Rainbow versions.
 Software Arts also released a series of "Solverpacks" - "ready-made versions of some of the formulas most commonly used in specific areas of application."

 The New York Times described TK Solver as doing "for science and engineering what word processing did for corporate communictions [sic] and calc packages did for finance."

 Universal Technical Systems

-Lotus, which had acquired Software Arts, including TK Solver, in 1984 sold its ownership of the software to Universal Technical Systems less than two years later.
+Lotus Development, which had acquired Software Arts including TK Solver in 1984, sold its ownership of the software to Universal Technical Systems less than two years later.
 Release 5 was still considered "one of the longest–standing mathematical equation solvers on the market today" in 2012.